oxsecurity/megalinter/README.md

 <!-- markdown-headers
 ---
 title: MegaLinter configuration Guide
-description: List of all configuration variables that can be used to customize the use of MegaLinter (activation, filtering, auto-update, pre-post commands...)
+description: List of all configuration variables that can be used to customize the use of MegaLinter (activation, filtering, auto-update, pre-post commands…)
 ---
 -->
 ## Configuration